deckerweb/wpdr-simple-downloads/readme.txt

 * Then please **rate us 5 stars** on [WordPress.org](https://wordpress.org/support/plugin/wpdr-simple-downloads/reviews/?filter=5/#new-post) :)
 * Join our [**Facebook User Community Support Group**](https://www.facebook.com/groups/deckerweb.wordpress.plugins/)
 * Like our [**Facebook Info Page for Deckerweb Plugins**](https://www.facebook.com/deckerweb.wordpress.plugins/)
+* [**Subscribe to my Newsletter for insider info on this plugin**](https://eepurl.com/gbAUUn), plus tutorials and more stuff on deckerweb WordPress plugins - join a thriving community of site builders!

 = Recommended Time Saver =
 Try [**Toolbar Extras**](https://toolbarextras.com/) my other plugin for Site Builders and admins: Building sites with Elementor? [**Your work will get easier & faster with Toolbar Extras.**](https://wordpress.org/plugins/toolbar-extras/) With extended plugin & theme support baked right in.
 Of course, "Builder Template Categories" is integrated as well :)